db0/Dune-CCG-for-OCTGN/README.markdown

 Changelog
 ---------

+### 2.0.3

+* Fixed cards remaining stale in the assembly if one removes their marker manually.
+* Players on the X axis now shouldn't have their card so squashed together.
+* Fixed long delay during deck checking in setup.

 ### 2.0.2

 * Cards with effects per specific kind of card on the table, should now not take into account subdued cards that you've peeked at.